reshama/git-intro-workshop6-datanauts/workflows/w1_create_update_myrepo.md

-# Workflow:  Create and Update My Repo
+# Workflow 1:  Create and Update My Repo

 ## Step 1:  create a repo (on GitHub)
 - Click on `+` next to your profile picture